PhilJ0ly/EnergyNeedPrediction/README.md

 ## Web Integration

 The performance of the models are displayed on a [web app](), contrasting the models' predictions with 2024 data on energy usage offered [_Hydro-Québec_](https://www.hydroquebec.com/documents-data/open-data/electricity-demand-quebec/).
-The user can alternate between the different models and compare the predicted and actual charts of energy usage.
+The user can alternate between the different models and compare the predicted to real-time charts of energy usage.

 <!-- ## Models